-Twitter says its mission is "to give everyone the power to create and share ideas and information instantly, without barriers."
-The platform can be a great source for marketers who need to stay up-to-date with ever-evolving marketing analysis, trends, and best practices.
+This has led to a sharp drop in users, but the fact still remains that the platform can still be a great source of knowledge for marketers who need to stay up to date with ever-evolving marketing analysis, trends, and best practices.

-However, with over 320 million active users, it's a challenge to pick whom to follow.
-We've rounded up Twitter accounts from top professionals and leaders who share their expertise.
+However, with over 320 million active users, it can be a challenge to pick who to follow.

 Arianna Huffington, co-founder of The Huffington Post, entrepreneur, and author